rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 In this section, we run a command to register the Windows worker node to the cluster.

 :::note
-The cluster must be up and running with Linux etcd, control plane, and worker nodes before the registration command for adding Windows workers will display.
+The registration command to add the Windows workers only appears after the cluster is running with Linux etcd, control plane, and worker nodes.
 :::

 1. After cluster creation, navigate to the **Registration** tab.